Balanta

 - Conflict And Resilience History

-- The Balanta have faced challenges during colonial rule and post-independence conflicts but have shown resilience through strong community bonds and cultural preservation.
+- The Balanta have faced challenges during colonial times and civil conflicts in Guinea-Bissau but have shown resilience through strong community organization and adaptation.

 - Diaspora Perspectives